galane-basha/QC_mentorship_program/README.md

         Higher noise reduces accuracy.
         Strategies like error correction, circuit optimization, and noise-aware compilation can mitigate these effects.

-Usage

-    Open the provided .ipynb file for a step-by-step explanation and code implementation.
+Usage: open the provided .ipynb file for a step-by-step explanation and code implementation.

-Requirements
- Basic understanding of Quantum Computing
+Requirements: Basic understanding of Quantum Computing

 Install dependencies with: